ekliao/EricLiaoDigitalGarden/src/site/notes/Eric Liao Interpreting.md

 ---

-Welcome to my digital garden, a collection of notes in various stages of maturity and polish, open to the world, FWIW.
-Created April 16, 2023, it is still in its infancy, but it's a start. 千里之行，始於足下。 A journey of a thousand miles begins with a single step.

-![eric liao ekliao profile picture (from apple party) 2016.png|300](/img/user/_attachments/eric%20liao%20ekliao%20profile%20picture%20(from%20apple%20party)%202016.png)

 Hello, my name is Eric Liao and I go by Eric.
 I am a freelance ***conference interpreter*** and ***court interpreter*** based in the San Francisco Bay Area, United States.
 I am originally from Taipei, Taiwan.

+Welcome to my digital garden!
+It's a collection of notes in various stages of maturity and polish, open to the world, FWIW.
+Created April 16, 2023, it is still in its infancy, but it's a start. 千里之行，始於足下。 A journey of a thousand miles begins with a single step.

+![eric liao ekliao profile picture (from apple party) 2016.png|300](/img/user/_attachments/eric%20liao%20ekliao%20profile%20picture%20(from%20apple%20party)%202016.png)

 Here's my CV/résumé in [PDF](https://drive.google.com/file/d/1x2w2NirxGCWH6FfUQIGFDNAa1wWMs3oS/view?usp=sharing) or [Word doc](https://docs.google.com/document/d/1PSfvw_oGpZYrjDhLmePZDfkx-2DQbcLdtMUTyIZMV40/edit?usp=sharing) *(last updated: Jan 16, 2023)*.
 I interpret between ***Mandarin Chinese*** *(native)* and ***English*** *(near-native)*, and also from *[Tâigí](https://en.wikipedia.org/wiki/Taiwanese_Hokkien)*.